Yahweasel/weasound/README.md

 The file `demo/loopback/loopback.html` is a very simple demonstration of using the capture and playback mechanisms as a loopback.
 It uses libav.js for resampling (in case the input and output sample rates aren't the same).

+The file `demo/playback/playback.html` is an equally simple demonstration of using the playback subsystem only to play an audio file.
+The audio file must be decodable by libav.js.